-- (1) [Applications] This Treaty shall apply to national and regional applications which are filed with, or for, the Office of a Contracting Party. - (2) [Industrial Designs] This Treaty shall apply to industrial designs that can be registered as industrial designs, or for which patents can be granted, under the applicable law.
+(1) [Applications] This Treaty shall apply to national and regional applications which are filed with, or for, the Office of a Contracting Party3.

+(2) [Industrial Designs] This Treaty shall apply to industrial designs that can be registered as industrial designs, or for which patents can be granted, under the applicable law.

 AIPPI is generally in favor of this provision.
-However, in provision Article 2(2), AIPPI suggests using the term "designs" rather than "industrial designs."
+However, AIPPI suggests defining the scope of subject matter of the treaty in a manner more expansive than just "industrial designs."
 The term "industrial design" is traditionally used for the design of physical products, such as furniture, appliances, and vehicles.
-Design rights are now commonly used to protect appearances of product beyond such physical products, including protection for GUIs, icons and virtual designs.
+Design rights are now commonly used to protect appearances of product beyond physical products, including protection for GUIs, icons and virtual designs.
 Indeed, designs other than traditional industrial designs are contemplated by the DLT, as expressed in Rule 3(1)(iii), where there is mention of "any other visual representations."
 AIPPI notes that Note R3.02 specifically mentions that "any other visual representations' are intended to cover forms of representations, such as computer-animated representations, or forms which are not currently known, but which may develop in the future."
-With this understanding, instead of the outdated and restrictive term "industrial design," AIPPI recommends using the umbrella term "designs."

-Furthermore, the term "designs" better aligns with the name of the treaty "Design Law Treaty".
+With this understanding, instead of "industrial design," AIPPI recommends using the umbrella term like "design" or "design right" or, at least, including text to define "industrial design" in a more expansive manner.
+A definition of the design, or even industrial design, can be "a right that protects the outward appearance or ornamentation of an object or article of manufacture, whether physical or virtual."
+Furthermore, broadening the stated scope of the treaty beyond "industrial design" better aligns the stated scope of the treaty with the name of the treaty, namely, "Design Law Treaty".